dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 ![yo dawg tests](/pics/yo-dawg-test.jpg)

-You can find some of them in the [test_fixtures.py]() file.
+You can find them in the [test_test_helpers.py](https://github.com/SuperTanker/tsrc/blob/master/tsrc/test/test_test_helpers.py) file.

 Anyway, I was writing an end-to-end test for tsrc that involved tags.

 I thought: "OK, I need a `.tag()` method in `GitServer`.
 So I also need a `get_tags()` method to check the tag was actually pushed".
 Thus I wrote the `get_tags` method, forgetting to write a failing test for `GitServer` first (that still happens after 5 years of TDD, so don't worry if it happens to you too.).
 At that point I only had my end-to-end test failing, so I made it pass and completely forgot about the `get_tags()` method.
+Oh well.

 #### Executors and Tasks